Working With Metal-Clad (MC) Cable

 Plastic or fiberglass boxes aren’t designed to be used with MC cable.
 Even if you’re able to rig up a connection to a plastic box, you will fail the electrical inspection.
 Make sure the metal box has knockout holes located where you need them, and don’t rely on the spurs on the bracket to hold the box in place—add a couple screws as well.

 Flexible metal conduit (FMC) is commonly called “Greenfield.”
 The main difference between MC cable and FMC is that FMC doesn’t have the insulated wires pre installed; you have to pull them through instead.
 This requires more work but gives you the option of pulling, and protecting, more than one circuit in the same conduit.
 It also allows you to add wires in the future, something you can’t do with MC cable.
-FMC is identified by its diameter; the most common sizes are 1/2 in., 3/4 in. and 1 in.
+FMC is identified by its diameter; the most common sizes are 1/2 an inch, 3/4 of an inch and 1 inch.